jamieliu325/Chat_App/README.md

 # Chat_App

+A simple chat app built in Python, Javascript, HTML, and css.

+Application: Python flask
+Communication for users and server: Python SocketIO
+Frontend: Javascript, HTML, and css

+run file: main.py in website

 **To solve the 405 error - The method is not allowed for the requested URL, try below in terminal:**